wiljanvanravensteijn/windows-dev-install/README.md

 My attempt to automate a lot of manual tasks that need to be performed when freshly installing windows.
 Other scripts exist but this one is all about my preferences.
+Trying to keep it simple without functions and loops.

 # How to use: